DMTF/spdm-emu/doc/spdm_emu.md

          [--mut_auth] is the mutual authentication policy.
 WO_ENCAP, W_ENCAP or DIGESTS is used in KEY_EXCHANGE_RSP.
 By default, W_ENCAP is used.
          [--meas_sum] is the measurment summary hash type in CHALLENGE_AUTH, KEY_EXCHANGE_RSP and PSK_EXCHANGE_RSP.
 By default, ALL is used.
          [--meas_op] is the measurement operation in GET_MEASUREMEMT.
 By default, ONE_BY_ONE is used.
+         [--meas_att] is the measurement attribute in GET_MEASUREMEMT.
+By default, HASH is used.
          [--key_upd] is the key update operation in KEY_UPDATE.
 By default, ALL is used.
 RSP will trigger encapsulated KEY_UPDATE.
          [--slot_id] is to select the peer slot ID in GET_MEASUREMENT, CHALLENGE_AUTH, KEY_EXCHANGE and FINISH.
 By default, 0 is used.
                  0xFF can be used to indicate provisioned certificate chain.
 No GET_CERTIFICATE is needed.